-The peer review will discuss good practices to enhance cooperation between different national authorities to prevent and tackle work-related crime.
+The peer review discussed good practices to enhance cooperation between different national authorities to prevent and tackle work-related crime.

-The objective of this peer review will be to exchange experiences how this cooperation can be organised and accomplished; what are the main barriers to such cooperation and how these can be overcome.
+The objective of this peer review was to exchange experiences how this cooperation can be organised and accomplished; what are the main barriers to such cooperation and how these can be overcome.

 In Norway, several public authorities cooperate in combating work-related crime.
 Legislation on whistleblowing for private and public employees in the Norwegian Working Environment Act (WEA) have been active since 2007.
 In 2016 the Norwegian government appointed a committee to gather knowledge on whistleblowing and consider measures to promote it.

 The Norwegian Labour Inspection Authority is in charge for an ongoing national whistleblowing coordination project aiming to improve the way government agencies interact with whistleblowers.
 Currently 14 government agencies are participating in the project.
 The project has identified several areas of improvement, including coherent public information from the agencies and a consistent and common routine for case processing.
 To address these issues the agencies have agreed on an action plan for 2018-2019 including initiatives such as a training program on whistleblowing issues, internal workshops, and communication tools and manuals.

 The Peer Review was hosted by the Norwegian Ministry of Labour and Social Affairs and organised under the Mutual Learning Programme (MLP).